claranet/terraform-datadog-monitors/common/base-monitor/README.md

 Purpose
 -------

-This monitor should be used a base template for all monitors since it gathers the best practices.
+This monitor should be used as a base template for all monitors since it gathers the best practices.

 Best practices implemented :

 - standard naming (environment, threshold and value)
 - standard tagging with maps
 - locked by default